Mason Mathis

 Physical Profile

-Possesses an elite frame for an offensive tackle at a verified 6-foot-6 and 320 pounds.
-His size is his calling card, and he carries the weight well.
-His background as a state-level powerlifter is evident in his functional strength; a 360-pound bench press and 310-pound clean as a junior are tangible indicators of his raw power.
-While not a fleet-footed athlete, his size and strength provide a strong foundation for development at the highest level of college football.
+Possesses an elite frame for an offensive lineman, listed at 6-foot-6 and weighing between 310-320 pounds.
+His background as a state-placing powerlifter is evident in his build and functional strength, with a reported 360-pound bench press and 310-pound clean as a junior.
+This raw power provides a strong foundation for his physical development at the collegiate level.
+His size alone makes him a valuable asset in the trenches.

 Play Style